No doubt about Hawaii’s current travel boom. But there are more hidden costs you may not be expecting, and we want you to know about them first.

 10. Laundry in Hawaii.
 If you don’t have a plan, this can either be time-consuming to handle yourself or expensive if someone else does it.

-Tip: Hawaii vacation rentals most often come with their own washer and dryer.
+BOH: Hawaii vacation rentals most often come with a washer and dryer.
 That’s perfect here in Hawaii, and it reduces your checked bag requirements as well.
 Some Hawaii hotels offer self-service laundry facilities, so check in advance.

 Please add your best tips to this list.
 Have you traveled to Hawaii recently?
 If so, are there any things you would have done differently?